 If you complete your undergraduate degree at UMGC with a major in homeland security, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce your total coursework for the Master of Science in Management or in Information Technology with a specialization in homeland security at UMGC by 6 credits (two courses).
-Details are on 20.
+Details are on p.
+21.

-Credits

-General Education Courses 4 1

-Required Major Courses 33

-Minor and Elective Courses 46
+BS IN HOMELAND SECURITY Credits General Education Courses 41 Required Major Courses 33 Minor and Elective Courses 46 Total 120

-HMLS 302 Introduction to Homeland Security (3) HMLS 310 Homeland Security Response to Critical Incidents (3) HMLS 406 Legal and Political Issues in Homeland Security (3) HMLS 408 Infrastructure in Homeland Security (3) HMLS 414 Homeland Security and Intelligence (3) HMLS 416 Homeland Security and International Relations (3) PSAD 410 Public Safety Research and Technology (3) PSAD 414 Public Safety Administration Ethics (3) PSAD 416 Public Safety Leadership (3) HMLS 304 Strategic Planning in Homeland Security (3) HMLS 495 Homeland Security Issues and Challenges (3)
+HMLS 302 Introduction to Homeland Security (3) HMLS 310 Homeland Security Response to Critical Incidents (3) HMLS 406 Legal and Political Issues in Homeland Security (3) HMLS 408 Infrastructure in Homeland Security (3) HMLS 414 Homeland Security and Intelligence (3) HMLS 416 Homeland Security and International Relations (3)